 Magnesium citramate is constantly recommended to people who suffer from insomnia.
 That’s because magnesium citramate is one of the best supplements you can take to induce deep, healthy, and uninterrupted sleep.

 However, it’s important that you specifically take magnesium citramate rather than other forms of magnesium (like magnesium oxide), because magnesium citramate is known to absorb well in the body.

 ADHD Sleep Trick #5.
 Take a hot shower

-A hot shower at night will help you wind down, and get ready for a great night of sleep.
+A hot shower at night will always help you wind down and get ready for a great night of sleep.

 Before being prescribed Vyvanse, I would take hour-long showers because I would just stand there and daydream, getting ‘stuck in my own head’.